-Maciej Zawadziński, co-founder of Piwik PRO, discusses how eCommerce store owners can use analytics data to boost their shop’s online performance
+Maciej Zawadziński, co-founder of Piwik PRO, discusses how e-commerce store owners can use analytics data to boost their shop’s online performance and conversion rates.

 Data on abandoned carts is another key metric to keep a keen eye on.
 If this starts to creep up, then it’s time to start making some changes.
 Reduce the shipping prices, minimise the data required on sign-up forms, improve the UX on the check-out experience and introduce more local payment options to increase the metric and boost your conversion rate.